tgross/devopsdaysmsp2018/content/_index.md

 *[Steve Sack, Star Tribune, 27 Jan 2015](http://www.startribune.com/sack-cartoon-vaccinations/289998831/)*

 {{% note %}}
-every culture has different boundaries here. ex. in the EU they protect individual consent strongly...
+We expect everyone to pay their taxes.
+We ask that people are vaccinated.
+And the boundaries of individual vs community consent vary by culture. ex. in the EU they protect individual consent strongly...
 {{% /note %}}

 ---